The Maxx: Second storyline

-After the conclusion of the first storyline, the action leaps forward from 1995 (the then-present) to the year 2005.
-Julie and Dave (the former Maxx) having vanished, the action focuses on Sara (as she now spells her name) and Iago, a giant, murderous banana slug from her Outback.
+After the conclusion of the first storyline, the comic skips in time from 1995 (the then-present) to the year 2005.
+Julie and Dave (the former Maxx) having vanished, the action focuses on Sara (as she now spells her name) and "Iago", a giant, murderous banana slug from her Outback.
 Iago has a list of people to kill, and it turns out that Julie and Sara are both on it.
 Sara is hounded by a homeless man named Norbert whom she soon realizes is her Maxx.
 Sara has constant confrontations with Mr. Gone, who is repentant of his past crimes.
 He is visited by three special agents intent on arresting him, but he turns them into insects.
 Later, after reading a diary he leaves for her that reveals his tragic origin story, Sara eventually feels sympathy for and a connection to her father.
-She also begins developing a strange power that she may be inheriting from Mr. Gone.
+She also begins developing a strange power that she may be inheriting from Gone.

 Julie and Dave return to the story after Julie is attacked by Iago and loses a few fingers.
 It turns out that Julie abandoned her son, Mark, to keep him safe from Iago.
-She tries to have Dave tell Mark that she is dead so he will stop seeking her out, but Mark does not believe him.
-Sara, Dave, Mark, Mr. Gone and Norbert band together to rescue Julie from Iago, who kidnaps her and takes her into Sara's outback.
+She tries to have Dave tell Mark that she's dead so he'll stop seeking her out, but Mark does not believe him.
+Sara, Dave, Mark, Mr. Gone and Norbert band together to rescue Julie from Iago, who kidnaps and takes her into Sara's outback.
 Norbert cuts Iago open, apparently defeating him, but Julie has already escaped.

-Mr. Gone soon reveals that time is unraveling for the group, which now includes Glorie, one of Mr. Gone's past victims who now has a friendly relationship with him.
+Mr. Gone soon reveals that time is unraveling for the group, which now includes Glorie, one of Gone's past victims who now has a friendly relationship with him.
 Gone returns Dave's Maxx power to him.
 Sara returns as a being whom different people perceive as a giant Isz, pink fairy, or football.
 Mark has an odd dream about eccentric kidnappers.
 Each member of the group begins to disappear from reality to be reborn in another.
-Before Mr. Gone can disappear, the three agents who previously tried to arrest him and now appear as humanoid beings with insect bug heads, return and kill him, as he expected.
+Before Gone can disappear, the three agents who previously tried to arrest him, now appearing as humanoid beings with insect bug heads, return and kill him, as he expected.
 Mark is the last to disappear.

-In Julie's outback, Mr. Gone is reunited with Sara, who is now a child again.
+In Julie's outback, Gone is reunited with Sara, who is now a child again.
 The Maxx considers attacking him, but the Jungle Queen says to leave him be, because even evil deserves a place to rest.

 In the new reality, Mr. Gone is a professor and Dave is a janitor at his school.
 Julie and Mark are still mother and son, but seem to live in better conditions.
 All the principal characters now lead completely distinct lives, yet retain a small part of their connection to the Outback and to each other.